WWitman/swagger-node-1/docs/slack.md

     `swagger project start`

-3. In a separate terminal window, call the API like as shown below.
+3. In a separate terminal window, call the API as shown below.
 Note that some of the parameters have dummy values (`xxx`).
 These parameters are marked as "required" by the API in the swagger.yaml file, so they have to be there.
 However, they are only used by the Slack integration -- when we're hitting the API locally (without using Slack), the values don't matter.

     `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/reverse -d "token=xxx&user_name=xxx&command=xxx&text=Apigee"`